shen8424/SAMM-RamDG-CAP/README.md

 ### Download data

 😊😊😊We provide two versions: SAMM with CAP information and SAMM without CAP information.
-If you choose SAMM with CAP information, download CAP and place the downloaded `people images` folder into `./code/SAMM-RamDG-CAP/SAMM_datasets`.
+If you choose SAMM with CAP information, download CAP and place the downloaded `people_imgs` folder into `./code/SAMM-RamDG-CAP/SAMM_datasets`.

 Then place the `train.json`, `val.json`, `test.json` into `./code/SAMM-RamDG-CAP/SAMM_datasets/jsons` and place `emotion_jpg`, `orig_output`, `swap_jpg` into `./code/SAMM-RamDG-CAP/SAMM_datasets`.